postech-dao/simperby/docs/protocol_overview.md

 1. We want the node operation to be **simple and lightweight** to realize a truly distributed, decentralized and self-hosted organization.
 2. To be so, the key assumption is that most of the nodes are **rarely online** and the protocol produces new blocks **on-demand**.
 3. To accomplish that, the **consensus round must be very long**.
 4. For every block, members can **vote on or propose an agenda**.
-Agendas and votes are **propagated to each other**.
+Agendas and votes are **propagated to each other by gossip network**.
-5. At the same time, members can also **propagate their chats** used for the communication, which is **coordinated by the block proposer**.
+5. At the same time, members may also **propagate their arbitrary chats** used for the human communication, which is **ordered by the block proposer**.
 6. If there is a **governance-approved (majority-voted) agenda** on the network, the block proposer should **include it in the block along with the chat log**, and propose to the consensus.
 7. In that the block proposer should be online most of the time (chat coordination and block proposing), this **responsibility should be laid on a few of the validators most of the time**, to ensure the rarely-online assumption.
 8. Also the role of **block proposer has some authorities** (chat coordination and agenda inclusion) that can't be cryptographically verified if misused (typically censorship).
 9. Thus there exists **'few validators' that take over the block proposal most of the time, but can be lazy or commit harmful misuses** of their authorities which aren't really byzantine faults or invalid blocks.
 10. Normally in ordinary blockchains, this isn't a problem because the rounds are short and the block proposer changes regularly.
 And as explained, we're not.
 11. Therefore, we need a special mechanism to **'veto' the block proposer not to waste long rounds in the consensus layer**.
 Thus we introduce a special variation of Tendermint called *Vetomint*.
-12. In Vetomint, validators can veto the current block proposer, but still, the round will progress (changing the block proposer) if all the honest validators either vote or veto.
+12. In Vetomint, validators may veto the current block proposer, but still, the round will progress withtout timeout expiration (changing the block proposer) if all the honest validators either vote or veto.

 ## Simple and Light Node Operation